 Parenting time arrangements influence support calculations.
 Parents with substantial parenting time (more than 128 overnights annually) may receive adjustments to their support obligations, recognizing their direct financial contributions during their time with the children.

 Unfortunately, there are times when a parent fails to meet their obligations after the custody proceedings.
-When support payments fall behind, the Friend of the Court can implement various enforcement measures including wage garnishment, asset seizure, tax refund interception, and even criminal prosecution in severe cases.
+When support payments fall behind, the Friend of the Court can implement various enforcement measures, including wage garnishment, asset seizure, tax refund interception, and even criminal prosecution in severe cases.

 High-conflict family law cases often involve parties who struggle to communicate effectively or have fundamentally different views about children’s needs or property rights.
 These situations can escalate quickly without proper legal guidance and intervention.

 Substance abuse issues frequently contribute to high-conflict situations.
-When one parent has addiction problems, the other parent naturally worries about children’s safety during visitation.
+When one parent has addiction problems, the other parent naturally worries about the children’s safety during visitation.
 These cases might require drug testing, supervised parenting time, or treatment program compliance as conditions for custody or visitation.

 Mental health concerns can also elevate conflict levels.
 Personality disorders, untreated depression, or other psychological conditions might affect a person’s ability to co-parent effectively or make reasonable decisions about family matters.